 For Juliana, Dimensions Sciences support is especially important because it will help to increase the number of testing in the region she lives in a timing of increasing demand of trained personnel in molecular tests.
 “This type of initiative, that supports front line researchers in the COVID-19 task force laboratories in Brazil is extremely important because it accelerates generation of new knowledge and enhances science and technology in the country”.
 Juliana will work performing diagnostic tests for COVID-19.

-“I am part of the Supera Ação project, which counts on the participation of startups from USP's technological park and with more than 90 volunteers in favor of carrying out molecular diagnostic tests in Ribeirão Preto, Brazil.
+“I am part of the Supera Technology Park of the University of Sao Paulo, which counts with the participation of startups and more than 90 volunteers in favor of carrying out molecular diagnostic tests in Ribeirão Preto, Brazil.
 We aim to increase the testing capacity of the health system, making it possible to reduce the rate of infection and mortality from covid-19 by performing up to 30,000 tests.
 This project has a great social impact because the focus is on testing patients who depend exclusively on the public health system (SUS).
 Still in parallel, research is being conducted to optimize, maximize and improve the existing techniques and protocols for the diagnosis of coronavirus”.

-DS-ACTS is creating, developing, executing, operating, responding, undertaking.
-In sum, DS-ACTS is our method of forming the next generation leaders in science and technology.
+DS-ACTS is creating, developing, executing, operating, responding and undertaking.
+In sum, DS-ACTS is our method of forming the next generation of leaders in science and technology.
 Through DS-ACTS, we take action, we are proactive and we find ways to inspire our Scholars.

 Rio de Janeiro, RJ, Brazil - Federal University of Rio de Janeiro - Institute de Microbiology